tomrains/miscProjects/projects/conways-game-of-life/README.md

   -- 12 wedges in total maybe? would be like a clock.
   -- this site looks useful: https://css-tricks.com/the-shapes-of-css/ (something like the cone shape looks helpful)
   ideas: you could just have different images display, rather than different classes

+  let's think about how the logic for the javascript will work in creating the right css class. i think it would help to number the id's in order, not like i have currently.

+  -- so basically i want to toggle on and off the things.

 I would like to have long-lasting blocks be different colors.
 Maybe yellow, green, and blue, or something similar -- this would like be a pretty easy formula to write. can just tweak the existing one.